 Decide What Zones You Want

-First, you’ll need to decide what zones you want for your newly remodeled basement.
+First, you’ll need to decide what zones you want for your newly.
 But this is easier said than done.

 In order for zoning to be successful, you’ll need to think about how you and your family will use the finished basement.
 For example, we wouldn’t recommend putting the media center in the same space as your home office.
 Otherwise, you’ll be so distracted that you won’t be able to focus on your work.

 You need to think about activities that will be harmonious in the same space.
-Otherwise, there could be a lot of competition and conflict when it’s time to start using the.
+Otherwise, there could be a lot of competition and conflict when it’s time to start using the finished basement.

 Create Your Zones

-There are many ways to create zones in a finished basement.
-In this blog post, we’ll explain four main tactics: color, lighting, conversation starters, and furniture.
+There are many ways to create.
+In this blog post, we’ll explain five main tactics: color, lighting, conversation starters, furniture, and floor coverings.

 Color blocking is an easy way to distinguish the different zones in a room.
 For example, you may use white and wood tone colors for the kitchenette and darker tones for the media room.
 Each use of color helps to visually separate each distinct zone.
 Color also helps to infuse the homeowner’s personality into the space so the basement feels like a natural extension of their home.

 Light fixtures are a great way to add personality and style to any finished basement.
 But they can also help separate different zones.
-For example, we may install a chandelier over theand dimmable recessed lighting over the home theater seating.
+For example, we may install a chandelier over the basement bar and dimmable recessed lighting over the home theater seating.
 Lighting can be either dramatic or comforting depending on what you choose for your home.

 A conversation starter, also called a “statement piece,” is a great way to attract the eye.
 By doing so, you’re able to draw attention to the room’s main zone and function.
 We’ve seen people use art, light fixtures, furniture, and other interior design pieces to customize their basements so they feel truly unique and authentic to the homeowner’s style.